seng438-winter-2022/seng438-a2-Mik-Ese/Assignment2-Report.md

     - `centralValueShouldNotBeBelowZero` - belongs to the inputs near boundaries partition
     - `centralValueShouldBeFiveHundMil` - belongs to the generalized legal inputs partition
 - `getUpperBound`
-    - `upperBoundShouldBeOne` - belongs to the boundary inputs partition
+    - `upperBoundShouldBeOne` - belongs to the boundary inputs partition (legal)
     - `upperBoundShouldNotBeAboveOne` - belongs to the inputs near boundaries partition
     - `upperBoundShouldNotBeBelowOne` - belongs to the inputs near boundaries partition
-    - `upperBoundShouldBeTwoBil` - belongs to the boundary inputs partition
+    - `upperBoundShouldBeTwoBil` - belongs to the boundary inputs partition (legal)
 - `getLowerBound`
-    - `lowerBoundShouldBeNegOne` - belongs to the boundary inputs partition
+    - `lowerBoundShouldBeNegOne` - belongs to the boundary inputs partition (legal)
     - `lowerBoundShouldNotBeAboveNegOne` - belongs to the inputs near boundaries partition
     - `lowerBoundShouldNotBeBelowNegOne` - belongs to the inputs near boundaries partition
-    - `lowerBoundShouldBeNegOneBil` -belongs to the boundary inputs partition
+    - `lowerBoundShouldBeNegOneBil` -belongs to the boundary inputs partition (legal)
 - `contains`
     - `rangeShouldContainZeroPointNine` - belongs to the generalized legal inputs partition
     - `rangeShouldContainNegZeroPointNine` - belongs to the generalized legal inputs partition
-    - `rangeShouldNotContainValHigherThanOne` - belongs to the inputs near boundaries partition
+    - `rangeShouldNotContainValHigherThanOne` - belongs to the inputs near boundaries partition (legal)
-    - `rangeShouldNotContainValLowerThanNegOne` - belongs to the inputs near boundaries partition
+    - `rangeShouldNotContainValLowerThanNegOne` - belongs to the inputs near boundaries partition (legal)
 - `isNaNRange`
     - `neitherBoudryIsNaN` - belongs to the generalized legal inputs partition
-    - `lowerBoundryIsNotNaNUpperBoudryIsNaN` - belongs to the inputs near boundaries partition
+    - `lowerBoundryIsNotNaNUpperBoudryIsNaN` - belongs to the inputs near boundaries partition (legal)
-    - `lowerBoundryIsNaNUpperBoudryIsNotNaN` - belongs to the inputs near boundaries partition
+    - `lowerBoundryIsNaNUpperBoudryIsNotNaN` - belongs to the inputs near boundaries partition (legal)
-    - `rangeBoundriesAreNaN` - belongs to the boundary inputs partition
+    - `rangeBoundriesAreNaN` - belongs to the boundary inputs partition (legal)

 and the methods tested in the Data Utilities class were:
 - `equals`
     - `checkTwoArraysEqual` - belongs to the generalized legal inputs partition
-    - `checkTwoArraysEqualNull` - belongs to the generalized legal inputs partition
+    - `checkTwoArraysEqualNull` - belongs to the boundary inputs partition (legal)
-    - `checkTwoArraysEqualNaN` - belongs to the generalized legal inputs partition
+    - `checkTwoArraysEqualNaN` - belongs to the boundary inputs partition (legal)
-    - `checkTwoArraysEqualEmpty` - belongs to the generalized legal inputs partition
+    - `checkTwoArraysEqualEmpty` - belongs to the boundary inputs partition (legal)
     - `checkTwoArraysNotEqual` - belongs to the generalized legal inputs partition
 - `calculateColumnTotal`
     - `calculateColumnTotalForFiveValues` - belongs to the generalized legal inputs partition